arief25ramadhan/yolo-v3-from-scratch/README.md

 ## 1. Introduction

 Object detection is a fundamental task in computer vision, and YOLO is one of the most popular and effective approaches.
-This project aims to teach you how YOLOv3 works by building it from scratch.
+This project aims to teach you build YOLOv3 from scratch.
 By following the steps outlined here, you will gain a deep understanding of the architecture, training process, and inference pipeline of YOLOv3.

 ### 1.1.
 A brief explanation of the Model

-Yolo v3 uses a single neural network to the full image.
+Yolo v3 uses a single neural network to look at the full image.
 This network divides the image into regions and predicts bounding boxes and probabilities for each region.
 These bounding boxes are weighted by the predicted probabilities.
-YOLOv3 uses a few tricks to improve training and increase performance, including: multi-scale predictions, a better backbone classifier, and more.
+YOLOv3 uses a few tricks to improve training and increase performance from its previous iteration, including: multi-scale predictions, and better backbone classifier.
+The figure below shows the architecture of YOLOv3.

 <img src="https://miro.medium.com/v2/resize:fit:1200/1*d4Eg17IVJ0L41e7CTWLLSg.png" alt="drawing" width="800"/>